allanmcculloch/PostsApp/README.md

 This is a simple demo Android app with the following features:

 - View a list of posts
-- Link to post details
+- View post details including title, body, author name, number of comments and author's avatar
-- View a list of users
+- View a list of users including name, email, company and avatar
+- View a list of all comments
-- View a list of comments linked from a post
+- View a list of comments associated with a post
 - Loads data from an API and caches the results (in memory)

 Built with the latest Android Kotlin development using: